-(IMPORTANT: The following information is a basic outline describing aspects of U.K licensing and broadcasting procedure and law.
+(IMPORTANT: The following information is a basic outline describing aspects of U.K licensing and broadcasting procedure and law, as well as International practices.
 It is not a comprehensive legal guide to be relied upon without specific professional legal assistance.)

 LICENCES / LICENSING